ruby-grape/grape-swagger/UPGRADING.md

 ### Upgrading to >= 1.4.2

 - `additionalProperties` has been deprecated and will be removed in a future version of `grape-swagger`.
 It has been replaced with `additional_properties`.
+- The value of the `enum` attribute is now always an Array.
+If it has only one value, it will be a one-element Array.

 ### Upgrading to >= 1.4.0